alyssa43/RB129/Study_Guide.md

 <h2>Encapsulation</h2>

-Encapsulation is hiding pieces of functionality and making it unavailable to the rest of the code base.
-It is a form of data protection, so that data cannot be manipulated or changed without obvious intention.
+Encapsulation is a form of data protection where data (state) and functionality (behavior) are combined into a single unit called an "object".
+By containing an object's state and behavior within itself, we can then pass these objects around in our program to use as needed.
+We can also choose to hide certain data, or expose it as needed, which helps in orgnizing and protecting the inner workings of our code.

 <h2>Polymorphism</h2>